 High Water Pressure

-High water pressure allows water to travel throughout our homes quickly and come out of our fixtures with force.
-While this is desirable to many people, this much force can have dire consequences for your plumbing system.
+High pressure allows water to travel throughout our homes quickly and come out of our fixtures with force.
+While this is desirable to many, this much force can have dire consequences for your plumbing system.
 Excessive pressure in your pipes is linked to increased leaks and ruptures.
 It can also negatively affect your plumbing fixtures, decreasing their lifespan by several years!